mjtomei/inflation/inflation_analysis.md

 *Figure 11: Data from BLS CPI-U, Case-Shiller National Home Price Index, and S&P 500 via FRED.*

 The gap has accelerated: 5% in 2010, 22% in 2020, 29% in 2024.
 For Maria, this means the goalposts are moving faster than she can run.
-Her "real wage gains" measured against CPI are illusory—the assets she's trying to accumulate are inflating faster than her wages.
+Her "real wage gains" measured against CPI are illusory: the assets she's trying to accumulate are inflating faster than her wages.
 The Piketty thesis (r > g) in personal terms: her labor is losing ground to capital she doesn't own.

 ### 6.5 Can She Ever Buy a House?